-r Data are available for at least 70% but less than 85% of students.

-(9) Country deviated from international defined population and surveyed adjacent upper grade.
+- Data are available for at least 70% but less than 85% of students. - () Standard errors appear in parentheses. - (9) Country deviated from international defined population and surveyed adjacent upper grade. - † Nearly met guidelines for sampling participation rates only after replacement schools were included.

-Nearly met guidelines for sampling participation rates only after replacement schools were included.
-National defined population covers 90% to 95% of national target population. +
+National defined population covers 90% to 95% of national target population.